Aseelaldallal/FactorialCalculator/README.md

      - Setup container port mapping
      - Setup volumes
 3. Create .travis.yml
-4. Connect repo to travis
+4. Connect repo to travis.
+Now whenever a pull request is made to master, the tests run on travis.
+If the tests pass, we are able to merge.
+Otherwise, we can't merge.